RakhithJK/wazuh-wazuh-qa-wiki/Manual-Testing.md

 The QA team is responsible for performing the different manual tests to improve visibility and add more detail to each test.
-It is necessary to:
+It is necessary to do: